3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/instructor_notes/unit_01/html/html-dom.md

 ## Exercise #2

-Work on the [Busy Hands](https://github.com/ATL-WDI-Exercises/busy-hands) exercise.
+Work on the [Busy Hands](https://github.com/ATL-WDI-Exercises/busy-hands) exercise, which is also in that folder.

 ---